 - Set aside 1 cup of flour.
 To the bowl of a stand mixer, add all of the remaining ingredients in the order written.
 Using the flat mixing paddle, beat the ingredients together for 5 minutes, stopping to scrape the sides as needed.
 Add the remaining flour as needed until the dough is firm, not runny.

 - Switch to the dough hook and knead at medium speed for 5 minutes.
 Transfer the dough to the greased bowl and cover it tightly with greased cling wrap or the lid.
 Refrigerate the dough for at least 2 hours and up to 5 days before baking.

-- To bake 1 loaf, remove half the dough from the bowl.
+- For one loaf, remove half the dough from the bowl.
 Shape it into a log and place it in a greased loaf pan.
-To bake 8 rolls, grease a pie pan and shape the dough into eight 1-inch balls.
+For 8 rolls, grease a pie pan and shape the dough into eight 1-inch balls.
 Arrange these around the edges of the pan, one inch apart, with one in the very center.